 Finally, after you’ve completed your claim form and attached your capacity certificate, you can then submit your claim to Workcover or to your employer to submit it on your behalf.
 (You should ensure that you keep a copy of the completed form and certificate with you, and put it in a safe place.
 We recommend getting a manila folder to start keeping paperwork together early – there is probably going to be a lot of it, and everything will be useful to substantiate your claim.)

-The claim should happen within six months of your injury, but don’t give up if you missed the timeframe.
+Workcover should be notified of your claim within six months of your injury, but don’t give up if you missed the timeframe.
 Several reasons may have caused a reasonable delay for your claim, so if you need help extending the time limitation, call us at Roche Legal for assistance.

 6. Get Legal Advice

 Filing a workers’ compensation claim can take a toll on your physical and mental health, especially after going through a work-related accident.
 But with the help of a reputable workers’ compensation lawyer, you can breeze through the process and claim what’s rightfully yours.
-Once you have an accepted Workers Compensation claim, you are on the right path to being entitled to make a common law claim for damages where injured victims are entitled to a much greater amount of compensation.
+Once you have an accepted Workers Compensation claim, you are on the right path to being entitled to make a further common law claim for damages where injured victims are entitled to a much greater amount of compensation.

 Under no circumstances should you attempt to navigate the common law claim stage yourself.